Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 If you’ve got a DC-coupled battery, you’ll need a hybrid inverter to output AC power to the main switchboard and output DC power to the solar battery.

-That hybrid inverter (with a 5 – 10 year warranty) will be bidirectional and constantly converting AC to DC and back again 24 hours a day, 7 days a week.
+That hybrid inverter (which typically comes with a 10-year warranty depending on the manufacturer) will be bidirectional and constantly converting AC to DC and back again 24 hours a day, 7 days a week.
 It’s charging and discharging instantaneously often.
 If that hybrid inverter fails, you lose solar and battery power because of this central point of failure.

 With something like an Enphase system with an Enphase IQ Battery 5P, or an Enphase solar system with Tesla Powerwall 2, you don’t have a central point of failure.
 The battery can fail and not affect the solar, and the solar can fail and not affect the battery.